Breaking News | EXCLUSIVE: How lecturer indicted, suspended for sexual harassment was appointed polytechnic rector

 According to the letter, Mr Adekolawole was suspended for two months without payment and was also removed from his positions.

-“Consequent upon a case of gross misconduct in which you were involved, I write to inform you that the management has closely studied your defence as decided as follows:
+“Consequent upon a case of gross misconduct in which you were involved, I write to inform you that the management has closely studied your defence and decided as follows:

 i) Suspension for two (2) months without a pay with effect from 1st November, 1995.